Belo Horizonte Metro: 2022: Regionalization and concession to the private sector

 On 22 December 2022, the Belo Horizonte Metro was granted to the private sector, through an auction held at the São Paulo Stock Exchange.
 The concession consisted of one of the stages of the privatization and regionalization process of the system, initiated by the Brazilian federal government in 2019, through the Partnerships and Investment Program (PPI).
 The Comporte Group, operating in the road freight and passenger transportation sectors, was the winner of the auction process, in a single bid, for approximately R$ 25.7 million.
 The consortium will be responsible for the duties set out in the notice prepared by BNDES, which include the operation, management and maintenance of the metro-rail network for 30 years, in addition to the revitalization and expansion of the current Line 1 and the construction of Line 2, currently halted, with the contribution of R$3.8 billion, from resources from the Brazilian Federal Government, from fines paid by rail freight carriers VLI and Ferrovia Centro Atlântica due to the abandonment of concessioned railway sections that were returned, and also from the Government of the State of Minas Gerais, from compensation arising from the judicial agreement with Vale S.A. due to the socio-environmental damages caused by the collapse of the Fundão dam in Brumadinho in 2019, in addition to financial contributions from the company itself throughout the concession period.

 The official transfer of the system to the new operator took place on 23 March 2023.

+On 10 February 2026, the system was extended from its previous terminus at Eldorado station 1.7 km west to Novo Eldorado station.